 My search and tweaking of this salmon patty recipe is over – I think they’re close to perfection: great taste, great texture, great form, simple & healthy ingredients.
 And the other, unintended result of the switch?
 They’re now gluten-free, which is nice for those who need to avoid it.

 I hope you try these soon and see if you agree with me!

 Salmon Patties with Flax (Gluten-Free)

 - 3 tablespoons ground flax seed

 - 1 egg

-- 1 to 2 tsp. sriracha sauce (optional, but so good)
+- 1 to 2 teaspoons sriracha sauce optional, but so good

 - Drain the salmon and flake into a medium bowl.

 - Add all the remaining ingredients and mix well.